-- (A solution is found satisfying an optimality certificate, if available...) - Maximum number of iterations, or time limit \ - Maximum number of NOT IMPROVING iterations \ - Empty neighbourhood and no overruling - perhaps t is too long - perhaps visit non-feasible solutions (e.g. COP with many constraints): modifying the evaluation function, alternate dual and primal search
+- Maximum number of iterations, or time limit - Maximum number of NOT (locally or globally) IMPROVING iterations - A solution is found satisfying an optimality or "acceptability" certificate, if available... - Empty neighbourhood and no overruling - perhaps t is too long - perhaps visit non-feasible solutions (e.g. COP with many constraints): modifying the evaluation function, alternate dual and primal search

-\ parameter to be calibrated
+^{} parameter to be calibrated